Extension Logo

 Wheat

-Group III.
-Potato, grass sod, blueberry, wild rice.
+Group 3.
+Potato, commercial grass sod, blueberry, wild rice

-For mineral soils, apply lime to raise the soil pH to 6.5 if alfalfa, alsike clover, apples, or asparagus are the intended crops.
-For any crop in Group 2, apply lime to raise the soil pH to 6.0.
-The crops listed in Group 3 grow best in acid soils and no lime is needed except for potato and grass sod when the pH drops below 4.9.
+For mineral soils, apply lime to raise the soil pH to 6.5 if alfalfa, alsike clover, apples or asparagus are the intended crops.
+For any crop in group 2, apply lime to raise the soil pH to 6.0.
+The crops listed in group 3 grow best in acid soils and no lime is needed except for potato and grass sod when the pH drops below 4.9.
 In these cases, we suggest an application of 2000 lb ENP/A is suggested.
-For potato, this apply before growing a rotation crop to minimize scab development.
+For potatoes, apply this before growing a rotation crop to minimize scab development.

-For organic soils, (Table 3), raise pH to 5.5.
+For organic soils, raise pH to 5.5.
 A pH greater than 5.5 in organic soils will cause nutrient availability problems.

 Sikora Buffer Index Target pH 6.0 Target pH 6.0 Target pH 6.5 Target pH 6.5